The Medical Register

 Licensing and revalidation

 We introduced licensing on 16 November 2009 and revalidation on 3 December 2012.
-Today, all doctors regularly have to prove to us that they are up to date and fit to practise medicine.
+All doctors with a licence to practise regularly have to prove to us that they are up to date and fit to practise medicine.